boardfish/dissertation/contents/2-requirements-and-analysis.md

 I chose to prioritise documentation and speed of development cycle over all else.
 With sufficient documentation and fast compile times, I would be able to work quickly and effectively.
-Stability and familiarity also factored into my decision strongly - I would need to be sure that the language interface would not radically change during the course of development, and that I would feel comfortable with the language chosen.
+Stability and familiarity also factored into my decision strongly---I would need to be sure that the language interface would not radically change during the course of development, and that I would feel comfortable with the language chosen.
 Docker resources were also prioritised so that less work would be necessary to deploy the application in a container in a